 With the introduction of political reforms in India by the British, the Muslims realized that they would become a permanent minority in a democratic system and it would never be possible for them to protect their fundamental rights.
-They only constituted one fourth of the total Indian population and were much lesser in number than the majority Hindu community.
-In order to protect their political, social and religious rights they first demanded for separate electorates.
-However, due to the political developments that took place in the country they realized that even the right of separate electorates would not be enough and they had to search for some other long term solution.
+They only constituted one-fourth of the total Indian population and were much lesser in number than the majority Hindu community.
+To protect their political, social, and religious rights they first demanded separate electorates.
+However, due to the political developments that took place in the country, they realized that even the right of separate electorates would not be enough and they had to search for some other long-term solution.

-Muhammad Iqbal, the poet philosopher in his famous Allahbad address made it clear that Islam has its own social and economic system and in order to implement it a political entity was required.
-When Jinnah came back to India in order to reorganize Muslim League and to make it a political party of the Muslim masses, he got the opportunity to interact with Iqbal.
-Iqbal through his letters tried to persuade Jinnah that the only solution available was a separate state for the Indian Muslims where they could spend their lives according to the teachings of Holy Quran and Sunnah of the Prophet (SAW).
-Though Jinnah was convinced by late 1930s, but being a realist he was not ready to announce the new plan until he was confident that the vast majority of the Muslims were behind him.
-Overwhelming support from the Muslim masses for his call to celebrate Day of Deliverance on December 22, 1939 was actually a vote of confidence given by the Muslim Community in the leadership of Jinnah, whom they by then had started considering as their Quaid-i-Azam.
+Muhammad Iqbal, the poet-philosopher in his famous Allahabad address made it clear that Islam has its own social and economic system, and to implement it a political entity was required.
+When Jinnah came back to India to reorganize Muslim League and to make it a political party of the Muslim masses, he got the opportunity to interact with Iqbal.
+Iqbal through his letters tried to persuade Jinnah that the only solution available was a separate state for the Indian Muslims where they could spend their lives according to the teachings of the Holy Quran and Sunnah of the Prophet (SAW).
+Though Jinnah was convinced by the late 1930s, being a realist he was not ready to announce the new plan until he was confident that the vast majority of the Muslims were behind him.
+The overwhelming support from the Muslim masses for his call to celebrate Day of Deliverance on December 22, 1939, was a vote of confidence given by the Muslim Community in the leadership of Jinnah, whom they by then had started considering as their Quaid-i-Azam.

-Due to the Khaksar Tragedy that took place on March 19, Sir Sikandar Hayat and others tried to persuade Jinnah to postpone the session but the determined Quaid was not ready for it.
-In order to participate in the session, he reached Lahore by train on March 21.
+Due to the Khaksar Tragedy that took place on March 19, Sir Sikandar Hayat and others tried to persuade Jinnah to postpone the session but the Quaid was not ready to delay it.
+To participate in the session, he reached Lahore by train on March 21.
 He went straight to Mayo Hospital to see the wounded Khaksars.
 By doing so he managed to handle well the issue of Khaksar disturbances.
-On his arrival Jinnah told the print media that the All India Muslim League will make historic decision in the upcoming session.
+On his arrival, Jinnah told the print media that the All India Muslim League will make a historic decision in the upcoming session.

 The venue of the session was Minto Park near Badshahi Masjid and Lahore Fort.
 The inaugural session was planned at around three in the afternoon on March 22.
-People started coming from the morning and by the afternoon the park was jam packed.
-According to a rough estimate around 100,000 attended the public meeting.
-In the beginning of the session, the welcome address was presented by the Nawab of Mamdot.
+People started coming in the morning and by the afternoon the park was jam-packed.
+According to a rough estimate, around 100,000 attended the public meeting.
+At the beginning of the session, the welcome address was presented by the Nawab of Mamdot.
 This was followed by the historical speech of Quaid-i-Azam Muhammad Ali Jinnah.

 The Quaid in his two hours presidential address in English narrated the events that took place in the past few months and concluded, “Hindus and the Muslims belong to two different religious philosophies, social customs and literature.
 They neither inter-marry nor inter-dine together, and, indeed, they belong to two different civilizations that are based mainly on conflicting ideas and conceptions.
 Their concepts on life and of life are different.
 It is quite clear that Hindus and Muslims derive their inspiration from different sources of history.
 They have different epics, different heroes and different episodes.
 Very often the hero of one is a foe of the other, and likewise, their victories and defeats overlap.
 To yoke together two such nations under a single state, one as a numerical minority and the other as a majority, must lead to growing discontent and final destruction of any fabric that may be so built up for the government of such a state.”
 He further claimed, “Mussalmans are a nation according to any definition of a nationhood.
 We wish our people to develop to the fullest spiritual, cultural, economic, social and political life in a way that we think best and in consonance with our own ideals and according to the genius of our people”.

-During his speech the Quaid quoted the letter written by Lala Lajpat Rai in 1924 to C.R.
-Das in which he clearly mentioned that the Hindus and the Muslims were two separate and distict nationas which could never be merged into a single nation.
+During his speech, the Quaid quoted the letter written by Lala Lajpat Rai in 1924 to C.R.
+Das in which he mentioned that the Hindus and the Muslims were two separate and distinct nations that could never be merged into a single nation.
 When Malik Barkat Ali claimed that Lala Lajpat Rai was a “Nationalist Hindu leader”, Quaid responded, “No Hindu can be a nationalist.
 Every Hindu is a Hindu first and last.”

 On March 23, A.K.
 Fazul Haq, the Chief Minister of Bengal, moved the historical Lahore Resolution.
 The Resolution consisted of five paragraphs and each paragraph was only one sentence long.
 Although clumsily worded, it delivered a clear message.
 The resolution declared: